PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 1. ElectroBraid® Commitment to Safety

-The ElectroBraid® System is designed to minimize injuries to horses.
+The ElectroBraid® system is designed to minimize horses injuries.
 Equally important, you must provide correct installation and proper maintenance.

 Injuries with ElectroBraid® are very rare.
 If an incident occurs, please call 1-855-EBFENCE so we can discuss the circumstances with you.
 Hopefully, we can together take corrective action to prevent any future injury.